-The Group has not recorded any financing income on an accrual basis for the loans that are past due for more than 60 days in 2019 (90 days in 2018).
+The Group has not recorded any financing income on an accrual basis for the loans that are past due for more than 60 days in 2020 (60 days in 2019).
 Loans are returned to accrual status if they are brought to non-delinquent status or have performed in accordance with the contractual terms for a reasonable period of time and, in the Group's judgment, will continue to make periodic principal and interest payments as scheduled.
-For the years ended December 31, 2017, 2018 and 2019, the Group has charged off loans receivable of RMB nil, RMB 31 million and RMB 162 million, respectively.
+For the years ended December 31, 2018, 2019 and 2020, the Group has charged off loans receivable of RMB 31, RMB 162 million and RMB 637 million, respectively.